-Key Concepts and questions Learning Objective AT1 Learning about religion AT2 Learning from religion Outcomes and Assessment Pupils can: rengion nom rengion What can be proved in Life?
-To understand that there Analyse and compare Reflect on the Use reasoning and examples to are different kinds of truth the evidence and relationship express insights into their own What is "truth"? e.g. Scientific, historical, arguments used when between beliefs and others' views on questions of Is there an ultimate being? moral, aesthetic, spiritual, considering issues of teachings and the search for truth and beliefs theological truth in religion and ultimate questions about suffering and death To understand that there philosophy in at least communicating analyse and compare evidence Why do people suffer? are the different types of two or more religions their own ideas and arguments as well as proof.
-(For example and those of different forms of expression in rational, scientific, Discuss and evaluate others using presenting a clear picture of how What happens to us when we religious.) how religious beliefs reasoned people express their religious die? and teachings inform argument and spiritual beliefs To understand the key answers to ultimate use a wide range of religious and Beliefs about death and the ideas and questions of questions using Express their own philosophical vocabulary questions it raises. meaning in religions and examples from at least ideas using a recognise the power and beliefs, including issues two religions. variety of forms of limitation of language in related to God, truth, the Beliefs about death expression expressing religious ideas and world, human life and life funeral practices, beliefs after death. religious beliefs in at least two religions.
+Key Concepts and questions Learning Objective AT1 Learning about AT2 Learning Outcomes and religion from religion Assessment Pupils can: What can be proved in Life?
+To understand that there Analyse and compare Reflect on the Use reasoning and examples to What dan be proved in Line. are different kinds of truth the evidence and relationship express insights into their own What is "truth"? e.g. Scientific, historical, arguments used when between beliefs and others' views on questions of Is there an ultimate being? moral, aesthetic, spiritual, considering issues of teachings and the search for truth and beliefs theological truth in religion and ultimate questions about suffering and death To understand that there philosophy in at least communicating analyse and compare evidence Why do people suffer? are the different types of two or more religions their own ideas and arguments as well as proof.
+(For example Discuss and suglests and those of different forms of expression in What happens to us when we rational, scientific, religious.)
+Discuss and evaluate how religious beliefs others using reasoned presenting a clear picture of how die? religious.) and teachings inform argument people express their religious and spiritual beliefs To understand the key answers to ultimate argament use a wide range of religious and Beliefs about death and the ideas and questions of questions using Express their own philosophical vocabulary questions it raises. meaning in religions and examples from at least ideas using a recognise the power and beliefs, including issues two religions. variety of forms of limitation of language in related to God, truth, the Beliefs about death expression expressing religious ideas and world, human life and life funeral practices, beliefs after death. religious beliefs in at least two religions.